At trial, U.S. asks fund manager to explain insider ties

 So far, all of the dozens of money managers, traders, consultants and lawyers charged since 2009 in the sweeping probe have pleaded guilty or were convicted at trial by juries.

-The founder of Whitman Capital of Menlo Park, California, is charged with conspiracy and securities fraud in illegally using inside sources to get advance information on the financial performance of Google Inc (GOOG.O), Polycom Inc PLCM.O and Marvell Technology Group Ltd (MRVL.O) between 2006 and 2009.
+The founder of Whitman Capital of Menlo Park, California, is charged with conspiracy and securities fraud in illegally using inside sources to get advance information on the financial performance of Google Inc, Polycom Inc and Marvell Technology Group Ltd between 2006 and 2009.

 Whitman Capital has about $100 million in assets under management, according to Whitman.